spesml/spesml.github.io/3_Plugin/09_state_machines.md

 4. The menu for that element extends, showing additional fields.

-5. Add actions as textual expression statements to the *Body* of the *OpaqueBehavior*.
+5. Add actions as textual statements to the *Body* of the *OpaqueBehavior*.

 ### Transition